Academic Requirements

 Transfer Credit

 Transfer student credit is assessed upon acceptance.
 Continuing students wishing to take courses at another college must complete a Transfer Credit Approval Form prior to taking the course to confirm that the course will transfer to Wheaton College, for the requirement they are seeking to meet.
 A maximum of 4 of the Thematic Core Themes may be met with transfer credit, and only the primary tag is given for transfer courses.
 Only Wheaton courses receive multiple tags.
-No more than six hours of physical activity or dance courses can be transferred.
+No more than four hours of physical activity or dance courses can be transferred.

 A maximum of 40 credit hours earned prior to high school graduation may be applied to the undergraduate degree.
 Use of courses taken prior to college matriculation for major requirements will be at the discretion of each academic department.